 News

-That’s all I’ve got for this week.
+Anyway, that’s all I’ve got to say this week.
 As always, thanks for reading.

 ‘Til next week,